ai4ai-lab/Concept-driven-OPE/Readme.md

-This repository consists of the code for our submission Concept-driven Off Policy Evaluation.
+This repository consists of the code for our paper: "Concept-driven Off Policy Evaluation".
 The repository is split into 4 sections: The 2 environments: Synthetic WindyGridworld and MIMIC-III dataset.
 The repository "Result" consists of the quantitative outputs of our experiments, while "Plots" consist of the code to replicate the plots of our experiments.

 ## Dataset generations:
 To generate the dataset for WindyGridworld: Run the code /WindyGridworld/trajectories_generation.py